atlantichabitatmodels/data/pages/requesting-data.md

 ### Project description
 What are you studying

+### Project objectives
+Outline the goals, objectives or rationale of your project

 ### Key players
-Who will be involved in the project, university affiliations
+Who will be involved in the project?
+Be sure to include university affiliations, government affiliations, etc.

-### Objectives
-Goals of your project

-### Data usage (research, government, etc.)
+### Data usage
-Why will using this data help your study
+In what way will you use the data?
+Why will using this data help your study?

+### Data requirements
+Think about what data you need (data fields, extent, etc.).
+Sometimes the data provider may have recommendations based on the information you provide them.

 ### Reference or citation
-How will you give credit to the people that provided the data, will talks be held, and will research be published
+How will you give credit to the people that provided the data?

-### How results will be shared/published
+### How results will be shared or published
-Will it be in a journal, thesis, presentation
+Will your results be shared in a journal, thesis or presentation?

+### Data sharing requirements
-### Whether or not willing to sign an NDA
+Think about any requirements that may exist for you to receive data.
+Are willing to sign an NDA or data sharing agreement?
-Are there requirements for them to provide data to you

-### What you're looking for (data fields, extent, general info, etc.)
-Let the organization know the rationale for your study, what is looking for, if they have any recommendations based on what info you provide them, etc.

 ### Contact information
-Your contact info
+Your contact information.
+Are you the primary contact?